cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

     - mapping tab configuration?
 - clean up packet parsing: seperate into utility and control
     - also re-design the packet
+- delete the temp files for camera posiitons after shutdown
+- clean up the "scene" control, so that only brachioplexus needs to send over the byte and it will keep a local var of the scene state instead of unity sending it over
 *Features List for 2nd Inchstone*
 - Unity defaults to connected VR controllers
     - Once BrachIOplexus connects, BrachIOplexus takes over input